PKU-Alignment/safety-gymnasium/safety_gym_bug_report.md

 ## The problem of observation space

-In Safety Gym, by default, the observation space is presented as a one-dimensional array, as shown in the following code:
+In `Safety-Gym`, by default, the observation space is presented as a one-dimensional array, as shown in the following code:

 ```python
 if self.observation_flatten: